polaris-slo-cloud/multi-strategy-slo/test/load/README.md

 Individual test results can be then compared by the reader.
 Even though reproducibility is an important factor for testing, this approach does not allow testcases to be fully reproduced due to various reasons like I/O errors.

+## Environment

+The tests presented in this document are executed using minikube with the following configuration:

+    minikube start --kubernetes-version=v1.27.3 --feature-gates=InPlacePodVerticalScaling=true --container-runtime=containerd
+    minikube addons enable metrics-server
+    minikube addons enable ingress

 ## Priority Decision Logic